foolsgoldtoshi-star/foolsgoldtoshi-star-pond-highdesert/docs/en/0000046_maya_safe_earning_guide_young_women.md

 # Maya's Guide: Earning Your First Laptop 💻💪

-*"A journey of a thousand miles begins with a single step." - Lao Tzu*
+*"The journey of awakening begins with a single moment of awareness.
+In that moment, you are no longer a victim of circumstances but the creator of your destiny." - Osho*

 ---